The Non-Orientable Topology of Condorcet's Paradox: Background

-Continuing, we denote $\P{\A}$ as the set of weak orders on a set of alternatives $\A$, $\PN{\A}$ the corresponding set of profiles, and $\Tup{\A}$ as the set of all ternary-valued $|\A|$ length tuples (i.e., weak orders and preference cycles).
-A Social Welfare Function is then a function $w: \PN{\A} \rightarrow \Tup{\A}$\footnote{This definition assumes a precursor to the unrestricted domain assumption, wherein every profile either aggregates to a weak order or a preference cycle, i.e., does not fail to aggregate weak orders in any other manner}.
+Let $\PP{\3}$ be defined as the set of strict orders on $\3$, $\PPN{\3}$ as the corresponding sets of profiles, and $\Prefs{\3}$ as the set of all binary-valued tuples of length 3 (i.e., representing strict orders and preference cycles).
+D'Antoni defines a Social Welfare Function on $\3$ as any function of the form $\PPN{\3} \rightarrow \Prefs{\3}$~\cite{dantoni}.
+We note that this definition assumes a precursor to the Unrestricted Domain, since the only way for aggregation to fail is for it to produce preference cycles.
+However, this assumption is not an issue for proving Arrow's Impossibility Theorem because it suffices to show that an ordinary Social Welfare Function satisfying the Unrestricted Domain (which is certainly included in D'Antoni's definition) cannot also satisfy Unanimity, IIA and Non-Dictatorship.